dhammateca/dhammapada-munindo/manuscript/markdown/dhp-1.md

 7.\\
 As a stormy wind can uproot a frail tree,\\
 so one who holds heedlessly to pleasure,\\
-who indulges in food and is indolent,\\
+who indulges in food and is indolent\\
 can be uprooted by Mara.

 8.\\